tecknojock/verse-theme/README.md

 - [Grunt](http://gruntjs.com/) to process the HTML, SCSS, CSS and JavaScript
 - [Git](https://git-scm.com/) for version control

-To build Verse from the code contained in this Github repository, Make sure you have [Bower](http://bower.io/), [Grunt](http://gruntjs.com/) and [Git](https://git-scm.com/) installed , then run the following steps in Terminal in order to install the themes dependencies and build a local copy:
+To build Verse from the code contained in this Github repository, make sure you have [Bower](http://bower.io/), [Grunt](http://gruntjs.com/) and [Git](https://git-scm.com/) installed, then run the following steps in Terminal in order to install the themes dependencies and build a local copy:

 ```shell
 $ git clone https://github.com/rohanchandra/verse-theme.git